Mark Scheifele Game Preview: Jets vs. Wild

 Scheifele Stats vs. the Wild

-- The Wild are 12th in goals allowed, giving up 104 total goals (3.2 per game) in the league.
+- On defense, the Wild are conceding 108 total goals (3.2 per game) which ranks 13th in the league.

 |2023-2024 Season